amolmarutijadhav/rag-llm/API_DOCUMENTATION.md

 - All endpoints return appropriate HTTP status codes and error messages.
 - Validation errors return 422.
 - Internal errors return 500 with a `detail` field.
+- Robust error handling for missing or malformed payloads in search results.

 ---